 Understanding Market Maturity.
 It May Be A Hidden Mature Market

-Experts say that more high-definition televisions (4K is right behind it)will be sold this year than conventional sets.
+Experts say that more 4K television sets will be sold this year than HD sets.
 Yet, who knows what technology is best.
 Is it the “It’s the mirrors” of DLP sets?

 Where is the Advantage?
 Where are the Market Maturity Opportunities?

-The way for manufacturers to take advantage of this suddenly immature market by making the choice simpler: Develop brands that have meaning to audiences within in the framework of the new technology.
+The way for manufacturers to take advantage of this suddenly immature market by making a choice simpler: Develop brands that have meaning to audiences within the new technology framework.

 The keyword here is meaning.

 The brand has to be meaningful enough so that customers want to see themselves in the brand.
-They need to see that owning a Sony with HDTV, for example, says something about them and is more important than simply owning any HDTV.
+They need to see that owning a 4K Sony, for example, says something about them and is more important than simply owning any 4K TV.
 However, manufacturers aren’t doing that right now.

 They are selling the technology, which doesn’t differentiate them from the competition.
 If everyone is saying the same thing – saying, in effect, “Our technology looks the best” – then the customer will most often default to the market leader or buy based on price.